sharryy/Laravel-Docker-Boilerplate/README.md

     git clone git@github.com:sharryy/Laravel-Docker-Boilerplate.git

 `Remove the index.php file` inside `src/` directory since Laravel project will be created inside that directory.
-Add credentials of database in `database.env` file and corresponding database in `docker-compose.yml` file inside database service (default is MySQL).
-Then run following command in order:
+Add credentials of database in `database.env` file and corresponding database in `docker-compose.yml` (default is MySQL).
+Then run following command to build composer service:

     docker-compose build composer -d